janvi-jagtap/Projects/Fibonacci/README.md

-# Fibonacci
+# Fibonacci Project
-This wep application tells you if your age is a fibonacci number, and if not will tell you how many years until it becomes a fibonacci number
+This web application tells you if your age is a Fibonacci number, and if not will tell you how many years until it becomes a Fibonacci number